(Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

 Risk Factors TOP

-Other factors that increase your risk of kidney stones include:
+Other factors that may increase the chances of kidney stones:

-Calcium oxalate or phosphorus stones:
+For calcium oxalate or phosphorus stones:

 Uric acid stones:

-Treatment depends on the size and location of the kidney stone.
+Treatment will depend on the size and location of your kidney stones.
 Treatment may include one or more of the following:

 Surgery may be needed if the stones are:

 Lithotomy is an open surgery used to remove stones.
-This is rarely used because of the less invasive options available.
+The doctor will need a large incision.
+It is rarely used.
+Less invasive options have shorter recovery times.

-Once you have formed a kidney stone, you are more likely to form another.
-Here are some steps to prevent this condition:
+Once you have had a kidney stone, you are more likely to have another.
+To help reduce the chances of another kidney stone: